 It says that currently it is 15.9 pixel, whereas the range that we gave it was 20 to 45 pixel.
 Right.
 So that’s reason that it marked this particular insertion as failure.
 So you can adjust it.
 It gives what is the insertion range.
 It also gives the actual value.
 So that is a really powerful feature.
 You want to kind of use it and run the reporting.
 Right.
 I just want to kind of restate Galen framework you should look at their website to understand what are all the ways that you can verify and what are the values, what are the layout verifications that might be very important to your application and how that is supported as part of Galen framework.

 You can see it.
-Galen framework is one of the tools that are like a lot of other tools available on the market like we said Perfecto Mobile and Applitools all kind of provide the same level of service to perform the visual automation.
+Galen framework is one of the tools that are like a lot of other tools available on the market like we said Perfecto by Perforce and Applitools all kind of provide the same level of service to perform the visual automation.
 Right.
 So before I just want to also reiterate the fact that as we kind of using this visual layout automation, how do you kind of integrate this part of the continuous delivery?
 Because the CI/CD has become so important in today’s life cycle of the application development.
 How you can kind of integrate the visual layout test?